MohammadHasan249/CheckoutCalculator---Mobile/README.md

 NOTE: For the discount, please input any one of these 4 strings for it to actually work, without the quotation marks.
 "HELLOPROFS&TAS", "PLSGIVEUS100PERCENT", "SMILEYFACE", "HAVEANICEDAY"

+One last note: If you want to input your own items, then please put the logo of the images in the "drawable" folder on Android Studio, and change its name and everything in row_item.xml, etc.

 Happy shopping :)!